garymarkfuller/tellyourmp-website/suggested-features.md

 + Sections using div tags.
 + Export data.
 + Dark mode logo.
++ Granular ok_to_email permissions per campaign.
++ Per site upload folder.
++ CSS overrides file hooked to site id class.
++ For loop for images to prevent need to use defined.

 Other tasks that I need to complete to assist with potential new features are: